sowmyathogiti/Healthify/README.md

 9. As a user, I want to navigate across different screens.

+10. As a user, I want a clear clarity and readability of application buttons.

+11. As a user, I want to know the difference between the active and inactive buttons.

 ## Security must be addressed throughout the app:

 - The Healthify-NWMSU app will provide convenient and clear controls for administrator functions.